 We have something like 62 external doors in the high school.
 Now we have only one, single point of entry for anyone coming into the building.
-We have security vestibules in all our buildings.
+We have calgary security services in all our buildings.
 We have cameras in all our buildings.
 Security guards in every building.
 We run all visitor’s IDs against various national databases.

 Having security guards in every building, costs us nearly a quarter-million dollars per year.
 That’s equivalent to hiring two teachers that you’d think might be able to work with our kids in a more meaningful way.
 But we’re educators and we’re taking a lot of responsibility for things we’re not experts in.
 We don’t want to take risks.”

 As a parent, how have you dealt with marijuana as it relates to your own children?